 - Strategies of targeted killing

 I consider the last four somewhat spurious.
 Echevarria describes strategies of terror as strategies that make “use of terror to coerce or intimidate” (64) or follows from the premise that “terrorizing the populace should drive [their leaders] to capitulate” (69).
-By way of example, he includes both the American fire-bombing of Japan and the political assignation campaigns carried out by Algerian nationalists during their war of independence as example of “strategies of terror.”
+By way of example, he includes both the American fire-bombing of Japan and the political assassination campaigns carried out by Algerian nationalists during their war of independence as example of “strategies of terror.”
 However, I fail to see a meaningful distinction between these type of operations and what Echevarria earlier calls “strategies of exhaustion” and “strategies of coercion” (which I will discuss with greater length below).
 For now it is simply enough to note that the word coerce appears in Echevarria’s own definition of terror-strategies, strongly suggesting that this type of strategy is merely a subset of “strategies of coercion” type he introduces earlier in the book.

 Targeted killing seems to be a similar sort of category error—depending on the tempo and preciseness with which these operations are being conducted, I don’t see a good reason to classify them as anything but a tactical subset of the first four strategic types.
 Echevarria himself admits that terrorism may be better understood as a tactic than as a strategy (65), and he probably would have been better off treating it as such.

-I have similar reservations about decapitation strikes and kidnappings, and tend to see them as mirror images terrorist campaigns.
+I have similar reservations about decapitation strikes and kidnappings, and tend to see them as mirror images of terrorist campaigns.
 One is used by the weak against the strong for the sake of generating publicity, fear, distrust, and discord; the other is used by the strong against the weak for the exact same purposes.
-As Echevarria’s many case studies using drug cartels and criminal syndicates suggests, it is not clear that either type of violent act truly rests in the province of military strategy.
+As Echevarria’s many case studies using drug cartels and criminal syndicates suggest, it is not clear that either type of violent act truly rests in the province of military strategy.
 If the “strategy” can be used just as easily by law enforcement agencies and criminals as it can two parties at war, its use as a specifically military strategy is questionable.
 Al Capone ordered a decapitation strike on mobster rival Dean O’Banion in 1924.
 Are we ready to call that a military strategy?
 If so we have reduced the meaning of that word to mere “the use of organized violence to achieve certain ends.”
 This seems to be broader that Echevarria is willing to go.
 The fact that military assets are used for these operations is also not sufficient to upgrade these particular acts to military strategy.
 After all, military assets have also been used to police streets and run medical clinics.
 If this latter sort of operation does not get its own category of strategy as well, then it is difficult to justify the special attention given to targeted killings, decapitation strikes, and terrorist bombings.

 In contrast, the first six categories—annihilation, dislocation, attrition, exhaustion, deterrence, and coercion—are solid.
 Laying out and defending these categories is the great achievement of this book.
 The difference between the first four of these strategies might be best explained through a diagram of my own creation: